controlecidadao/samantha_ia/README.md

 <summary>Click to open</summary>

 <br><br>
-Execute the following steps to test a model:
+Execute the following steps to test a model with Samantha:

 1) Open Microsoft Task Management by pressing `CTRL + SHIFT + ESC` and check available memory.